nadyakant/Data_Analyst_Portfolio/README.md

 a Data Analyst with an artistic twist.
 My background in Design and KPI-based SoMe strategies brings a creative perspective to the world of Analysis and Data Visualization.
 My greatest passion is uncovering meaningful insights and using data-driven approaches to level up business growth.
 My second greatest passion is Ocean life.

 🏊🏻
-Let's dive into the numbers together!
+Let's dive into analytics together!

 ## 🦈 Links